PROFESSIONS, VOCATIONS, AND BUSINESSES

 54-2118.
 Violations of chapter — Remedies and penalties.
 In addition to the disciplinary actions set forth in section 54-2115, Idaho Code:

 (1) Administrative actions.

-(a) Any person violating the provisions of this chapter, or violating a rule promulgated by the board to implement the provisions of this chapter may be fined by the board or its duly authorized agent not more than five thousand dollars ($5,000) for each offense and shall be liable for investigatory expenses and reasonable paralegal and attorney’s fees, and provided that each act on each day of violation shall constitute a separate offense.
+(a) Any person violating the provisions of this chapter, or violating a rule promulgated by the board to implement the provisions of this chapter, may be fined by the board or its duly authorized agent not more than five thousand dollars ($5,000) for each offense; provided that each act on each day of violation shall constitute a separate offense.
 Imposition of a fine may be made in conjunction with any other board administrative action.
 No fine may be assessed unless the person charged was given notice and opportunity for a hearing pursuant to the Idaho administrative procedure act.
 If a person fined fails to fully pay the fine, investigatory expenses or reasonable paralegal and attorney’s fees, the board may recover such amount by action in the appropriate district court.
 Any assessment for costs and attorney’s fees incurred in the investigation and prosecution or defense of a person under this chapter shall be governed by the provisions of section 12-117(5), Idaho Code.